sigsum/sigsum/policy-maintenance.md

 - The log must be configured to request cosignatures from witnesses at least once every 10 seconds.

-- If the log applies rate limiting then each submitter must be allowed to perform at least 144 submissions per 24-hour period.
+- If the log applies DNS-based rate limiting then each submitter must be allowed to perform at least 144 submissions per 24-hour period.

 - The log must accept submissions from anyone that is able to control a DNS name as needed for rate limiting.

-#### Other factors considered for logs
+#### Step 2: Other factors considered for logs

+Below are further factors we take into account when deciding on logs.
+This assessment is in part subjective.
+We essentially ask ourselves if including/excluding a log improves the policy or not.

 - Trustworthiness: are we convinced that the log operator is who they say they are, and that they are honest in the information they are providing?

-- Reliability of operations: if there is a risk of significant downtime or even the log disappearing, then that log should not be included.
+- Availability: can we expect that the log will stay available almost all the time, and not go offline sporadically or permanently?

-- Independence: it is preferable to have several independent log operators.
+- Independence: it is preferable to have several independent logs, especially in relation to the risk of unavailability.

-- Accessibility: logs should be accessible from anywhere, ideally without any restrictions.
-If a log for some reason blocks certain users, e.g., based on IP address range or rate-limit domain, that should be clearly documented on the log about page, including a good motivation.
+- Accessibility: logs should be accessible from anywhere on the internet.
+If a log blocks certain users (e.g., based on IP address range), such restrictions should be documented and motivated on the log's about page.
+This does not apply for temporary DoS protection, provided that any temporary restrictions are kept to a minimum and are only applied when absolutely necessary.

 - Stability of configuration: can we expect that the log will continue to use the set of witnesses that are currently configured?